Location: Winther Hall 6035

 If the courses are not UW-Whitewater / UW-Stevens Point courses, they could still count toward the license or MSE-PD.
 You will need to submit transcripts to the instructor of the course for which you believe your previous course might partially or completely substitute.
 The faculty members will then decide how best to apply your previous credits.
 Courses that are very similar but were taken at a different university may exempt you from a full course in Wisconsin.

 Unfortunately, according to DPI, experience and prior coursework alone will not allow you to receive the license without completing an approved program.
 An approved program includes the articulated knowledge, skills, and dispositions, the required up-to-date coursework or its equivalent, the assessments, a clinical experience, and a portfolio of evidence which allows the candidate to demonstrate competencies in the Wisconsin Teaching Standards and the National Association for Gifted Children teaching standards.
 At present, UWSP and UWW offer the only approved program in Wisconsin.
 Some previous coursework may be transferred or otherwise counted toward the program at the discretion of the coordinators.
 Credit for prior work will be evaluated by program faculty.

 The Wisconsin Department of Public Instruction reviews credentials / licenses from other states.
 If you hold a gifted education license from another state, contact DPI directly to see if you can receive a Wisconsin gifted teacher (1013) and/or gifted coordinator (5013) license.

-If you have no prior GT coursework, there are five, three-credit courses in total required to earn BOTH licenses (either license separately requires four coures or their equivalent).
+If you have no prior GT coursework, there are five, three-credit courses in total required to earn BOTH licenses (either license separately requires four courses or their equivalent).

-Most licensure courses are offered in a hybrid format.
-This means that they are mostly online.
-The courses tend to meet two or three times in-person over the course of the semester, with most of the course taking place through D2L (the UW system's online learning courseware).
+Most licensure courses are offered in a hybrid format (i.e. mostly online).
+Some courses are offered entirely online.
+The hybrid courses tend to meet two or three times in person over the course of the semester, with most of the course taking place through D2L (the UW system's online learning courseware).

 It is possible to complete all four courses for the GT teacher license from one summer through the following summer.
 This would involve one class each semester.
 However, individuals may take longer if they so choose.